Home

 The company began a collaboration with NASA on inflatable space habitats, continuing the work that began with NASA's Transhab project for the Space Station.

-See the BA Growth Chart for the series of modules planned that will lead to the launch of crew capable habitats by 2010.
+Bigelow plans a series of modules planned that will lead to the launch of crew capable habitats by 2010.
 Their first prototype module - Genesis I - was successfully launched on July 12, 2006.
 Genesis II was launched on June 28, 2007.
-The Galaxy module, the next prototype in a series, will launched in in late 2008.
+The Sundancer module, a 3 person moduel, will launch in in late 2010.

 See Space Transport News web log for the latest update.
 Do a search there on "Bigelow" to obtain a list of postings with links to stories about the project.